comicrelief/country-lists/README.md

 ```

-## This package currently comes with 2 country lists:
+## This package currently comes with 2 country lists

 `ALL_COUNTRIES`